hyHarco/hyHarco.github.io/_posts/2022-11-08-research_GAITPhase_joonhyun.md

 ***

 **Summary**
-CNN is a widely used artificial neural network in the field of computer vision, which captures characteristic distribution changes in data and is used to learn the rpresentation of images.
+Convolutional Neural Network(CNN) is a widely used model in the field of Computer Vision, an artificial neural network model that captures characteristic changes in data through convolutional filters and performs various predictions.

-The problem with the existing GAIT Phase research is that because Prediction was conducted with data collected from constant walking speed and topography, there is a lack of coping with the complex environment in which people are active.

-This study attempted to solve these problems by conducting learning based on data collected from various terrain and speed environments.
+Researcher [*Joon-hyun Kim*](http://harco.hanyang.ac.kr/members/Joonhyun-Kim.html) developed a model that predicts the GAIT phase of exoskeleton robot wearer using CNN.

+When he created the model, he organized the data collection environment into various terrain (Level Ground Walk, Stair Ascent, Stair Descent) and various speeds (70-130 bpm) to make the model strong in various environmental changes.

 ***

 **Topic**
  * GAIT Phase
  * Convolutional Neural Network
- * Transfer Learning

 ***